Planning Your Communities Talk Activity

 The design of a Communities Talk activity is directly related to its effectiveness and ability to meet its objectives.
 Performing an assessment prior to planning your activity is critical.
-Assessments identify priority issues around underage drinking in your community and give you a sense of the format, content, and messaging that best suits your Communities Talk activity.
+Assessments identify priority issues around alcohol and drug misuse in your community and give you a sense of the format, content, and messaging that will best shape your Communities Talk activity.

 Activity Content and Format

-Communities Talk activities focus on preventing underage drinking and other substance use—such as marijuana, vaping, and opioids—that can negatively impact the health and well-being of children and youth.
+Communities Talk activities focus on preventing alcohol and other drug misuse that can negatively impact the health and well-being of children and youth.

 SAMHSA encourages Communities Talk organizers to customize their prevention activities to meet the unique needs of their communities.
 Such needs may include those created by widely experienced challenges or crises.
 Depending on the current experiences in a given community, there may be a need for alternatives to in-person activity to keep the prevention conversation relevant and action-focused.
 Alternatives to in-person activity include webinars and virtual gatherings.